FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

 smartphone Robot Controller with two Expansion Hubs.
 Control Hubs have a reserved address, so you do not need to worry about an Expansion Hub's address when it is the only Expansion Hub connected to a Control Hub.
+However, the process for physically connecting them is the same.

 Equipment Needed
 ~~~~~~~~~~~~~~~~